Mofsed-e-filarz: Quran, Shariah

 In classical sharia law and a Quranic context fasad fi 'l-ard has been described as the "antithesis" of the "political prosperity" that is "God's order for mankind".

 According to scholar John Esposito, the term is used in the Quran to refer to “corrupt conditions, caused by unbelievers and unjust people, that threaten social and political well-being".
-It is found in Quran in the verse They said, "O Zul-Qarnain, Gog and Magog are corruptors of the Earth.
+It is found in Quran, in which Allah narrates:They said, "O Zul-Qarnain, Gog and Magog are corruptors of the Earth.
 Can we pay you to create a barrier between us and them?"